jakubfiala/minimaltune/README.md

 Lightweight, but very accurate guitar tuner for OSX (compilable in Windows), built in Processing.

+To run, get `minimaltune.app` and run it as usual.

 Includes two modes:
 + *chromatic,* which detects what string you're playing and employs the analog-style display
 + *notes,* in which you play the string, click the corresponding string button and tune by ear.